 In an on-the-job training capacity, work assignments could include performing entry and intermediate level work including but not limited to inspection, testing, surveying, design plans, and project administration for the department road, bridge, and facilities programs.

 Work Schedule and Maximum Program Years

-Work period could be from three to eleven months per calendar year for a maximum of six years in the program, depending on the department's operational needs.
+The work period can last up to six months (May 1 – October 31) per calendar year for a maximum of six years in the program, depending on the department's operational needs.

 The standard bi-weekly work period is 80 hours.
 Overtime, when applicable, is paid beyond 80 hours bi-weekly and 8 hours daily.

 Minimum starting salary is $14.65 per hour.
 This pay rate became effective October 1, 2015.

 As a condition of employment, co-op students are expected to accept the initial assignment location of the season with no travel expense reimbursement.
 Subsequent transfers to locations more than 25 miles from the initial assignment location may be eligible for travel expense reimbursement.

 The assignment will be to an MDOT location/site.
 Most of the openings are in or near major population centers.
 Assignments take into consideration location preferences provided on the application.